alexanderjardim-zz/oracle_jdk/README.md

 Oracle Jdk ansible role.
 Completely independent from package manager, so you can use it on any linux distribution.
 It doesn't require root or sudo permission to run.

+All my roles make the assumption that host machines don't have internet connection, as this is the standard behavior of production machines in most companies.
+So, all the necessary dependencies will be downloaded to the control machine and after that pushed to the host machines.
+Keep in mind that you will need disk space for these downloads on your control machine.

 Requirements
 ------------